 Before signing any of your author rights away to the publisher, make sure that your publishing agreement states that you can make your postprint freely available in PMC within 12 months after publication.
 To do this, either:

 There are four different methods for depositing your manuscript into PMC.
 The method you follow depends on your journal or publisher.
-If you’re not sure which method applies to you, find out by using the NIH Public Access Wizard.
+If you’re not sure which method applies to you, refer to the NIH's page Determine Submission Method.

 My Bibliography is a tool available in My NCBI that allows you to add citations and link awards to those citations.
 Once you link your eRA Commons account to My NCBI, you’ll also be able to track the compliance status of your citations in My Bibliography.